utkarshcmu/grafana.org/content/blog/2018-08-03-timeshift-ep55.md

 cover_blur = "1px"
-description = "A weekly roundup of articles and links from Grafana and the surrounding community" categories = ["timeShift", "Grafana Buzz"] excerpt = "GrafanaCon LA CFP announced, Monitoring using the Red Method, and a dashboard showing the heatwave that's slamming Europe."
+description = "A weekly roundup of articles and links from Grafana and the surrounding community" categories = ["timeShift", "Grafana Buzz"] excerpt = "GrafanaCon LA CFP announced, Monitoring using the RED Method, and a dashboard showing the heatwave that's slamming Europe."
 +++

 ### Welcome to TimeShift